S&P 500 extends winning streak, nabs sixth straight record close

 After Friday's jobs data, the equity market's next likely catalyst will be second-quarter earnings season set to commence in the coming weeks.

+Walgreens Boots Alliance Inc (WBA.O) dropped after it said it expects to administer fewer COVID-19 vaccine shots in the fourth quarter. read more

-Didi Global Inc surged on its second day of trading as a U.S.-listed company.
+Didi Global Inc (DIDI.N) surged on its second day of trading as a U.S.-listed company. read more

-Micron Technology Inc lost ground following a report that Texas Instruments would buy Micron’s Lehi, Utah, factory for $900 million.
+Micron Technology Inc (MU.O) lost ground following a report that Texas Instruments (TXN.O) would buy Micron's Lehi, Utah, factory for $900 million. read more

 Our Standards: The Thomson Reuters Trust Principles.